t3chnoboy/amazon-product-api/README.md

 ## Specify the endpoint

-To use a different endpoint, you need the choose it from the [endpoints list](http://docs.aws.amazon.com/AWSECommerceService/latest/DG/AnatomyOfaRESTRequest.html#EndpointsandWebServices), then pass the **domain** of the endpoint URL to the `domain` param of your query.
+To use a different endpoint (for example, to change the locale), you need the choose it from the [endpoints list](http://docs.aws.amazon.com/AWSECommerceService/latest/DG/AnatomyOfaRESTRequest.html#EndpointsandWebServices), then pass the **domain** of the endpoint URL to the `domain` param of your query.

 By default, the domain used is `webservices.amazon.com`.